VardanGrigoryan/avl_map/README.md

 ## Building
 For Linux:
 1. Go to the project root directory where it is downloaded or cloned
-2. run build.sh using argument list which is specific for you platform
+2. run build.sh using argument list which is specific for your platform

 Below is given the usage of build.sh script:
 ```